 Arris recently completed an annual review of a website we built for Water Sensitive SA.

-A policy of continual improvement of the user experience and regular updates to content encourages repeat visits to a website and fosters user participation.
 We enjoyed the opportunity to revisit this project in order to create an even better experience for viewers as well as upgrade usability for the administrators.

 Based on client feedback, we improved the way images display when illustrating design projects, Case Studies and blog posts as well as made updates to the interactive map.

 The case studies page for example, showcases the initiatives of some of SA’s leading Councils, greening suburbs through innovative water sensitive urban design (WSUD).
 There were opportunities for images to be display in a much more engaging way as well as have the flexibility to accommodate different orientations.
 Now, without having to spend a lot of time constructing each page, it’s as simple as rearranging the order in which images appear to achieve a pleasing layout.
 Of course, the display is still responsive to fit the web browsing device.